lologibus2/gcptraining/README.md

 Check that :
 - model.joblib file was stored locally
-- You can now check on Google Cloud Storage that you model has been uploaded
+- Your model has been uploaded to [Storage Bucket](https://console.cloud.google.com/storage/browser?hl=en)

 ## Submit Training to GCP